bookfere/Fix-Kindle-Ebook-Cover/README.md

 # Fix-Kindle-Ebook-Cover

-This is a Python script to fix demaged ebook cover like below in kindle.
+This is a Python script to fix damaged ebook cover like below in kindle.

 ![](screenshots/damaged-kindle-ebook-covers.png)